dangthanhhao/Learn-react/docs/react-learning-plan.md

 **Objective:** Organize components and understand prop passing.

+### ✅ Prerequisites

+Before starting Day 7 tasks, understand component composition:

+-   [ ] Read: ["Passing Props to a Component"](https://react.dev/learn/passing-props-to-a-component) from React docs.
+-   [ ] Read: ["Extracting Components"](https://react.dev/learn/extracting-components) - Breaking down components.
+-   [ ] Understand prop drilling and its limitations.
+-   [ ] Learn about lifting state up patterns.
+-   [ ] Know when to introduce Context API.

+### 💬 Copilot Prompts (Learn First)

+-   "What's prop drilling and when does it become a problem?"
+-   "Explain how to lift state up to the parent component."
+-   "Show me how composition improves reusability."
+-   "When should I consider using Context instead of props?"

 ### ✅ Tasks

 -   [ ] Create a `TodoList` and `TodoItem` component hierarchy.